 The inline Bulk editor displays.
 Find the Author settings …

-(Posts panel: Table of Posts: Bulk editor – Author menu)
+(WP Table Of Posts: Bulk editor – Author settings)

-(1) Select the author you would like to assign the posts to from the Author options, and (2) click the ‘Update’ button to save your new settings …
+(1) Select the author you want to assign the selected posts to from the Author dropdown menu, and (2) click Update to save your settings …

 Users assigned the role of ‘subscriber’ do not display in the ‘author’ menu.
-If you can’t locate the user that you want to assign as the new author of your selected posts in the dropdown menu, then check to make sure that you have assigned a user role higher than subscriber.
+If you can’t find the user that you would like to assign as the new author of your selected posts in the dropdown menu, then check to make sure that you have assigned a role for the user that is higher than subscriber.

 (New post author)

-To change the post author for a single item, select the item from your Table of Posts and click on the ‘Quick Edit’ link …
+To change the post author for an individual post item, select the post from the Table of Posts and click on the ‘Quick Edit’ link …

-In the Quick Edit screen, choose an author from the Author options and click the ‘Update’ button to change your settings …
+In the Quick Edit area, choose a user you want post authorship assigned to from the Author options and click Update to change your new settings …

-Your post should now display with the new author …
+Your post will now display with the new author …

-You can also change the author of the post while creating or editing posts by scrolling down to the bottom of your Post editor screen and selecting another post author from the Author box …
+You can also change post authors in WordPress while creating or editing a post by scrolling down to the bottom of your Post editor screen and selecting another post author from the Author box …

 (‘Author’ drop menu)